 Where can I find more information about attending or teaching Mentor courses?

 You can find more information about the Mentor program here, including courses being offered in your area.
-If you live in the San Antonio area, I’ll be teaching SEC560: Network Penetration Testing and Ethical Hacking in October 2019.
+If you live in the San Antonio area, I’ll be teaching SEC542: Web App Penetration Testing and Ethical Hacking in October 2019.